afronski/serverless-data-analytics-on-aws/examples/02-emr-serverless/hive/README.md

 aws emr-serverless start-application --application-id $APPLICATION_ID
 ```

 Once your application is in `STARTED` state, you can submit jobs.
-With [pre-initialized capacity](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity-api.html),
-you can define a minimum amount of resources that *EMR Serverless* keeps ready to respond to interactive queries.
-*EMR Serverless* will scale your application up as necessary to respond to workloads, but return to the
-pre-initialized capacity when there is no activity.
-You can start or stop an application to effectively pause your
-application so that you are not billed for resources you're not using.
-If you don't need second-level response times
-in your workloads, you can use the default capacity and EMR Serverless will decomission all resources when a job is
-complete and scale back up as more workloads come in.
+With [pre-initialized capacity](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity-api.html), you can define a minimum amount of resources that *EMR Serverless* keeps ready to respond to interactive queries. *EMR Serverless* will scale your application up as necessary to respond to workloads, but return to the pre-initialized capacity when there is no activity.
+You can start or stop an application to effectively pause your application so that you are not billed for resources you're not using.
+If you don't need second-level response times in your workloads, you can use the default capacity and EMR Serverless will decommission all resources when a job is complete and scale back up as more workloads come in.

 ## Run your job